vipulwarthe/student-performance-ml-project-2026/README.md

 # student-performance-ml-project

+## Deploy end to end student performance ML model with AWS ECR and AWS ECS

 ## Problem Statement

 The objective of this project is to build a machine learning model that predicts students' mathematics scores using features such as gender, ethnicity, parental education level, lunch type, and test preparation course completion.